 Like with pre-employment background checks, there are certain career fields where employee screening is especially crucial.
 If your employees are going to work with more vulnerable demographics, such as kids, the elderly, or medical patients, you need to know their background.
 It’s important to stay up to date with their criminal record and other background information.

 One of the most crucial instances to repeat a background check is in the healthcare industry.
 It’s vital for hospitals and other medical facilities to obtain and keep information about their employees’ criminal history, education and employment verification, and any necessary licenses or certificates.
+Background checks to ensure up-to-date employee qualifications, like continuing educations classes, are vital in health care.
 Like with senior care, healthcare facilities want to have a shining reputation.
 Regular background checks are crucial in establishing a culture of trust, responsibility, and safety between staff and patients alike.

 There are some occupations that, though not dealing with vulnerable populations, still include responsibilities that require regular background checks.
 For example, say your accountant passed a pre-employment background check with no issues.
 However, in the time they’ve worked for you, they earned themselves a lot of credit card debt.
 You probably wouldn’t want that person handling your finances.
 Jobs that deal with specific responsibilities—such as finances, driving, or sensitive information—should require regular background checks.
 This will help you ensure your employees are still the right people to perform these roles.